Ariana Grande 'overwhelmed' on Manchester return

 The choice of her as a headliner for Manchester Pride Live, the music strand of the city's annual LGBTQ+ celebration, had been criticised by some.

-She and her dancers waved rainbow flags during Thank U, Next, and she said "the gays have always had my heart".
+She and her dancers waved rainbow flags during Thank U, Next, and she said "the gays have always had my heart"

 She told the crowd how she would regularly go to gay bars to sing when she was learning her trade in New York in her teens.